spxbhuhb/adaptive/doc/ui/layout.md

 - a `proposedSize` size is created: `RawSize(rootContainer.width, rootContainer.height)`
 - `layout(proposedSize)` is called to
     - perform the layout calculations
-    - apply the `computed` values to the contained fragments
+  - apply the `final` values to the contained fragments
 - the fragment is added to the actual UI (to `rootContainer`)

 `instructed` values